Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Theoretical Analysis and Discussion

 \subsection{Comparison with Other Diffusion-Based Samplers}

-Recently, a class of diffusion-based posterior samplers \cite{xu2024,wu_principled_2024} built upon certain variable-splitting techniques has been proposed for solving general Bayesian inverse problems.
+Recently, a class of diffusion-based posterior samplers \cite{coeurdoux_pnp_2024,xu2024,wu_principled_2024} built upon certain variable-splitting techniques has been proposed for solving general Bayesian inverse problems.
 These methods are also asymptotically consistent.
-However, when applied to component decomposition, they typically treat all signal components jointly as a single unknown, and thus cannot fully exploit the structural property of the component decomposition problem in \eqref{eq:observation}.
+However, when applied to component decomposition, they typically perform posterior sampling over all signal components jointly as a single aggregate variable, rather than explicitly exploiting the conditional decomposition structure in \eqref{eq:observation}, and thus cannot fully exploit the structural property of the component decomposition problem.

 We briefly outline how variable splitting can be applied to signal decomposition.
 Define the stacked variable

 so that \eqref{eq:observation} is rewritten as a linear inverse problem \(\yv = \Hm \sv + \vv\).
 By Bayes' rule, the posterior density factorizes as